Ireland's Great Hunger Museum: History

 The 8th President of Quinnipiac University John L. Lahey became invested in the history of the Famine in the 1990s.
 As encouraged by Murray Lender, Lahey began collecting artworks and documents related to the Famine.
 Ireland's Great Hunger Museum opened its doors in October 2012 at the site of a former public library and office building renovated into a museum space by Wyeth Architects.
 Grace O'Sullivan of NCAD in Dublin was the museum's inaugural curator, author Christine Kinealy its director, and Grace Brady of the Met its executive director.

 Lahey stepped down from his position as president in 2018.
 By 2019, the museum was facing a lack of support and revenue.
 These problems were worsened by the COVID-19 pandemic and in August 2021, the university's board of trustees announced the museum would remain closed following a vote.

 This decision has been met with ongoing opposition.
 Donors grew concerned over the fate of the artifacts in the museum, with some calling on the state attorney general's office to intervene.
 Lahey called it "disappointing and perplexing".
 A Norwalk-based committee Save Ireland's Great Hunger Museum was formed, who wrote an open letter to Lahey's successor Judy Olian and have held in-person demonstrations.
 The university released a statement assuring that the collection would not be sold and that a search for a new institution interested in publicly displaying it was underway.

+In March 2022, it was announced the collection would move to Fairfield in partnership with the Gaelic-American Club (GAC), a plan that was unanimously voted for by the Quinnipiac Board of Trustees.
+A selective exhibition opened temporarily on Old Post Road that September and October, pending establishment of the new museum site.
+It is now coordinated as the Ireland’s Great Hunger Museum of Fairfield.